-Spot diesel in San Francisco rose to the highest level against futures since at least 2007 after a fire at Phillips 66 (PSX)’s Rodeo refinery in Northern California yesterday was said to shut the coker plant.
+Spot diesel in San Francisco rose to the highest level against futures since at least 2007 after a fire at Phillips 66 (PSX:US)’s Rodeo refinery in Northern California yesterday was said to shut the coker plant.

 Phillips 66 was circulating fuel through a section of the coker while a second area was shut for repairs, a person with knowledge of the incident said.